 The total check amount that would be allowed on a per household basis is $6,000.
 In addition, individuals with an income of up to $75,000 would receive $1,200, with reduced amounts for anyone who made more than that.
 Married couples with an income of $150,000 or less would receive $2,400, with the same stipulations applying to them.

 As of mid-May, the HEROES Act passed in the House of Representatives, but it still needs to pass in the Republican-controlled Senate before it would arrive on President Trump’s desk.
-Although Republicans have consistently pushed back on the HEROES Act and other similar proposals, Mitch McConnell has recently hinted that he and his party might be open to another relief bill.
-Nothing is expected to pass until July at the earliest, though.
+Senate Republicans have put together their own stimulus plan that includes a limit on the bill’s total size, along with a provision that states it would be the final stimulus package passed in response to the coronavirus pandemic.
+Nothing is expected to come to fruition until late July at the earliest, though.

 Consider saving or investing the money in your stimulus check.
 Speak with a financial advisor today.